oniani/oniani.github.io/content/projects/index.md

 - [Arduino Stuff][arduino_stuff] - Tinkering with Arduino
 - [b][b] - A build system
-- [Chudnovsky][chudnovsky_cpp] - The Chudnovsky algorithm for calculating the digits of Pi
 - [QuickSpell][quickspell] - A simple and minimal spellchecker

 ### Haskell